catafest/colab_google/README.md

   catafest_047.ipynb - how to define and test a simple recurrent neural network - RNN.

   catafest_048.ipynb - testing SeamlessM4T based on https://huggingface.co/spaces/facebook/seamless_m4t

+  catafest_049.ipynb - some examples with langchain python package and - one incomplete example with 'OpenAIWhisperParser'